Hit enter after type your search item

 The markup:

-• You may use .container class for padding the content of site centrally and horizontally.
+• You may use .container class for padding the content of the site centrally and horizontally.
 The container is for responsive pixel width where you may place rows.
 You may also use the container-fluid class.
 The container-fluid is for full width (100%) across devices and viewports.

 • In the example code, you can see the first <div> after the container is .row.
 The row acts as the wrapper for columns.
 You should use rows for creating the horizontal group of columns.
-For example, if you want to display three separate cards with the same width and horizontal line, you may use .row wrapper and use .cols inside it with cards content.
+For example, if you want to display three separate cards with the same width and horizontal line, you may use .row wrapper and use .cols inside it with card content.
 See an example here.

 • As a Bootstrap rule, the content should be placed in columns.
 For example, the markup for cards, carousel, forms should be placed in columns.